Spring Lecture Series for High School Students

 Since its inception in 1990, Whitehead’s Spring Lecture Series for High School Students has encouraged students to explore the facts behind the science headlines through exposure to cutting-edge topics in biomedical research.

-Join us April 18-20, from from 9:30 a.m. to 2:00 p.m. each day, for Whitehead Institute’s 2023 Spring Lecture Series for High School Students, What's Next?
-Breakthroughs in Cancer Research.
-During this three day program we will explore the novel research and development efforts that scientists are using to decipher and combat cancer.
+Join us April 16-18, from from 9:30 a.m. to 2:00 p.m. each day, for Whitehead Institute’s 2024 Spring Lecture Series for High School Students, Regenerative Biology and its role in improving human health and disease.

 The series includes hands-on activities, laboratory modules and discussions with pioneering scientists.